-If you want to keep things really simple, then the best DNA testing kit has to be 23andMe as it offers the best mix of everything, including family matching, ancestry percentages and optional heath insights.
+So what's the best DNA testing kit right now?
+We think its 23andMe, which offers the broadest mix of services, including family matching, ancestry percentages and optional heath insights.

-If you’re more interested in your genealogy then the AncestryDNA kit provides more detail along a gene pool and family tree.
-The National Geographic Geno 2.0 DNA kit is the best kit for connecting your genes to history going back up to 100,000 years.
+If you’re particularly interested in your genealogy, though, try the AncestryDNA kit, which provides more detail around your gene pool and family tree.
+Alternatively, the National Geographic Geno 2.0 DNA kit has the best historical context, helping link your genes to historical periods going back up to 100,000 years.